roboflow/inference/docs/workflows/definitions.md

 ## The notion of parents in `workflows`

 Let's imagine a scenario when we have a graph definition that requires inference from object detection model on input  image.
 For each image that we have as an input - there will be most likely several detections.
-There is nothing that prevents us to do something with those detections.
+There is nothing that prevents us from doing something with those detections.
 For instance, we can crop original image to extract RoIs with objects that the model detected.
 For each crop, we may then apply yet another, specialised object detection model to  detect lower resolution details.
 As you probably know, when `inference` makes prediction, it outputs the coordinates of detections scaled to the size of input image.

 But in this example, the input image is unknown when we start the process - those will be inferred by first model.
 To make it possible to combine predictions, we introduced `parent_id` identifier of prediction.
 It will be randomly generated string or name of input element that is responsible for certain prediction.